bdurand/ultra_settings/README.md

 Configurations are classes that extend from the `UltraSettings::Configuration` class.
 Configuration classes are [singleton classes](https://ruby-doc.org/3.2.2/stdlibs/singleton/Singleton.html).

 You can define fields on your configuration classes with the `field` method.
-This will define a method on you configuration object with the given name.
+This will define a method on your configuration object with the given name.

 ```ruby
 class MyServiceConfiguration < UltraSettings::Configuration